 The payment schedule cannot be extended beyond 17 weeks for vacant residential land tax or 38 weeks for land tax.

 Your payment schedule will continue until there is an update applied by the State Revenue Office.
 This ensures payments are received on time and you avoid interest on overdue amounts.

 When you set up your payment schedule you can choose to receive reminders, which will be emailed to you three days before the scheduled payment.

 Log in to AutoPay Instalments to view your payment schedule.

 Yes, you can cancel a payment schedule.
 When you log in to AutoPay Instalments, your payment schedule is displayed and you have the opportunity to cancel it.

-If you want to set up a new payment schedule, there must be more than 14 days until the due date listed on your assessment notice.
+If you want to set up a new payment schedule, you must do so before the ‘pay in full’ due date listed on your assessment notice.

 If the due date listed on your assessment notice has passed and a payment schedule is cancelled, your assessment must to be paid immediately.

 Yes, but the State Revenue Office does not adjust assessments for property bought, sold or settled during an assessment year, so you must still pay your assessment.